joseeden/joeden/docs/006-Networking/060-Kong-API-Gateway/017-Consumers-Plugins-Upstreams.md

 :::info [Setup Postman]

-To setup Postman, please see [Testing with a FastAPI Endpoint](/docs/006-Networking/060-Kong-API-Gateway/016-Testing-wth-an-FastAPI-Endpoint.md)
+To setup Postman, please see [Testing with Postman](/docs/006-Networking/060-Kong-API-Gateway/016-Testing-wth-an-FastAPI-Endpoint.md#testing-with-postman)

 :::

 Run the request 5 times consecutively.
 It should retun a healthy status: